tagspaces/documentation/docs/browsing-files.md

 Perspectives are not an integral part of TagSpaces, but exist as modular extensions.
 This modular approach allows for more flexibility, easier development, and customizability of each separate perspective.
 TagSpaces is delivered by default with one perspective.
 Other perspective can be added on demand in the Enterprise version of the product.
 In this document we will describe the following perspectives:

-- [Grid Perspective](/perspectives/grid) - presenting your files as in a grid, suitable for tagging and file management.
+- [Grid Perspective](/perspectives/grid) - presenting files and folders as in a grid, suitable for tagging and file management.
 It is the **default** perspective build in TagSpaces.

 - [List Perspective](/perspectives/list) - presenting your files as list, suitable for tagging and file management.

 - [Gallery Perspective](/perspectives/gallery) <ProFeature /> - optimized for browsing and viewing images and photos.
 This extension is available in the Pro and Enterprise packages

-- [Mapique Perspective](/perspectives/mapique) <ProFeature /> - showing geo-tagged files and folder and folders on a map.
+- [Mapique Perspective](/perspectives/mapique) <ProFeature /> - showing geo-tagged files and folders on a map.
 This extension is available in the Pro and Enterprise packages

 - [Kanban Perspective](/perspectives/kanban) <ProFeature /> - show your files as tasks in a Kanban board, representing the sub folders as columns in the board